bentwheel/lgbtq-retirement-meps-analysis/README.md

 <img src="README_files/figure-gfm/exp_marriage_class-1.png" style="display: block; margin: auto;" />

 This visualization has two key insights.
-First, that total pharmacy spend appears to be higher for elderly individuals.
+First, that total pharmacy spend appears to be higher for Medicare-aged individuals.
 And second, that there appears to be a difference in both total healthcare spend and total pharmacy spend between the cohort of individuals age 18 - 64 in same-gender marriages and the cohort of individuals age 18 - 64 not in same-gender marriages.
 Additional analysis of this difference should